How the crowd score works

 Virtually all UK schools on summer holiday.
 Maximum family travel demand.
 Prices at their highest.
 Popular destinations at full capacity.

-With a destination selected
+Examples with a destination

 September · France